 The biggest mistake of the Tesla leadership in the early phase had been in their assumptions about the transmission system for the Roadster.
 The goal from the start was to get 0 onto 100 as fast as possible, hoping that the extreme acceleration would get lots of attention and driving pleasure.

 To do this, the Tesla engineers had committed to a two-speed transmission for the transmission of power from the engine to the wheels.
 The first gear should bring the Roadster from 0 to 100 kilometers per hour in less than four seconds, the second gear should reach for speeds up to 210 kilometers per hour.

-Tesla had commissioned British transmission specialist Xtrac to design this component - and had every reason to believe that there would be no problem.
-"Gear has been around since Robert Fulton built the steam engine," says Bill Currie, a veteran engineer from Silicon Valley and employee number 86 at Tesla.
+Tesla had commissioned British transmission specialist Xtrac to design this component - and had every reason to believe that there would be no problems.
+“Transmissions have been around since Robert Fulton built the steam engine,” says Bill Currie, a veteran engineer from Silicon Valley and employee number 86 at Tesla.

 Once again from the front

 Lyons and the other engineers were quick to solve the problem.
 They found a number of other manufacturers who were able to supply replacement, and once again hoped that these long-time transmission specialists would be able to provide something useful.

 Soon, however, it became clear that these companies did not always put their best people to the project for a tiny start-up from Silicon Valley and that the new gearboxes were no better.
 Tests showed that sometimes the transmissions were already broken after 240 kilometers and the average distance between two failures was only 3200 kilometers.
 A team from Detroit made a root cause analysis and found 14 single points that could trigger a failure.
 Tesla wanted to deliver the Roadster 2007 in November, but the transmission problems continued.
 As the year began, 2008 had to try again from scratch to get a working gearbox.